• Skip to main content

 Five years ago this summer, I discovered a love of cycling.
 The freedom it provided, the endorphin rush, the distraction-free thinking time.

-Last summer, during the lockdown, I took my casual cycling hobby next level.
+During the lockdown, I took my casual cycling hobby to the next level.
 I bought a road bike.
 I discovered speed.
-I discovered that I could become reasonably good at it too with the right training, with the right fuel.
+I discovered that I could become reasonably good at it too, with the right training, with the right fuel.

-I had no idea how important it was to eat properly to fuel rides.
-Most of my rides over the Alps were done before breakfast, too – no wonder I’d spend the rest of the day utterly shattered, even if I’d only cycled 16 miles.
+I had yet to learn how important it was to eat properly to fuel rides.
+Most of my early rides were done before breakfast, too – no wonder I’d spend the rest of the day utterly shattered, even if I’d only cycled 16 miles.

 Not only is eating the right food important, but timing the consumption of these foods matters too.
 If you wait until you feel the hunger pangs when you’re out on a ride before you eat that muesli bar in your jersey pocket, you’ve left it too late.

 Getting cycle nutrition wrong can have disastrous consequences.
-“The Bonk” as it’s known in cycling has happened to every rider at some point, where your legs turn to jelly, eyelids want to close and all you can think about is stopping exactly where you are.
+“The Bonk,” as it’s known in cycling, has happened to every rider at some point.
+Your legs turn to jelly, your eyelids want to close, and all you can think about is stopping exactly where you are.

 What you’ll need for this recipe… and why